Bulletproof Enums using Immutable Records and Flow

 Final working

-P.S. — The examples above work with immutable@3.8.1.
+P.S. — The examples above work with [email protected].
 Typedefs in Immutable v4 (RC at the moment) were significantly improved, but are still in flux for the extended records.
 Hopefully, these issues will be resolved soon!

 Follow us on Twitter: @alexfedoseev · @shakacode